Section 12 of 38

 Chapter 11: Transfers

-Establishment of a trust commits the property or assets of an indivdual(s) to a trustee for use or safekeeping.
+Establishment of a trust commits the property or assets of an individual(s) to a trustee for use or safekeeping.

 Beneficiary—The one for whose benefit a trust is created.

-Co-trustees—Two or more persons who are intrusted with property for the benefit of one or more persons.
+Co-trustees—Two or more persons who are entrusted with property for the benefit of one or more persons.